caregiver-connect/caregiver-connect-website/README.md

 TOKEN_SECRET=
 ```

 Following each environment variable, define the intended value for the login information and provide the API keys for Sendgrid and Geoapify.
+For hosting on a local machine, set `HOSTNAME` equal to `http://localhost`.
+For hosting on a server, change localhost to the servers domain name.

 Then, [install docker](https://docs.docker.com/get-docker/) and in the root directory, run `docker compose up`.
 This command should automatically pull the database, Postgres, Nginx, and openssl containers and build the front and back end before launching the complete stack.
 The stack can then be taken down with `docker compose down`.